H.R. 5271: Pakistan Freedom and Accountability Act

 Who could be named under H.R.
 5271?

-Senior or former senior officials in Pakistan's government, military, or security forces could be named if the President determines, based on credible evidence, that they were responsible for gross human rights violations or democracy-related abuses.
+Senior or former senior officials in Pakistan's government, military, or security forces could be named if the President determines, based on credible evidence, that they were responsible for gross human rights violations or abuses tied to undermining democracy.

-Can companies tied to Pakistani officials be included too?
+Can companies tied to Pakistani officials be listed too?

 Yes.
-H.R.
-5271 also covers entities owned or controlled by the officials identified in the report.
+The report also covers entities owned or controlled by the officials identified, so business holdings can land on the list alongside the people themselves.

 What events in Pakistan does the bill point to?

-The bill's findings cite the February 8, 2024 election, allegations of violence and intimidation, internet restrictions, an October 2024 judicial change, a November 2024 military-term extension, and August 2025 detention expansion.
+The findings cite the February 8, 2024 general election and observer allegations of violence and intimidation around it, internet restrictions, an October 2024 constitutional change Congress says shifted political influence over judicial appointments, a November 2024 extension of military chiefs' terms by two years, and August 2025 legislation expanding 'preventive' detention.

 Would food, medicine, or humanitarian aid be blocked?

-No. H.R.
-5271 says sanctions could not be applied to agricultural goods, food, medicine, medical devices, humanitarian assistance, or related financial and transportation services.
+No. The bill says sanctions cannot apply to agricultural commodities, food, medicine, medical devices, humanitarian assistance, or the financial and transportation services tied to humanitarian work.

 When would H.R.
 5271 expire?